Suicide Club (secret society): Legacy

 The Suicide Club was probably best known at the time for its bridge climbing exploits.
 The Club, though secretive during its lifespan, influenced many future cultural and artistic endeavors.
 The Billboard Liberation Front began as a Suicide Club event hosted by Gary Warne in 1977.
-Author Don Herron's Dashiell Hammett Walking Tour, the longest lived literary tour in America, began in the Suicide Club in 1977.
+Author Don Herron's Dashiell Hammett Walking Tour, which would become the longest-operating literary tour in America, began in the Suicide Club in 1977.

-The Chinese New Years Treasure Hunt was created by Gary Warne and Rick Lasky in 1977 and continues (albeit in a different form) to this day.
+The Chinese New Years Treasure Hunt was created by Gary Warne and Rick Lasky in 1977 and continues (albeit in a different form).
 The Cacophony Society was founded by ex Suicide Clubbers in 1986.
-Members of the Cacophony Society organized San Francisco's first SantaCon, adopted later and spread throughout the world by the Cacophony Society.
-There are now Cacophony Societies throughout the world.
+Members of the Cacophony Society organized San Francisco's first SantaCon, adopted later and spread throughout the world by the Cacophony Society, which has itself spread throughout the world.
 The Burning Man Festival was influenced by Cacophony and many former Suicide Club members were crucial organizers in the early days of the desert event.
 The "leave no trace" mantra of Burning Man was borrowed from the Suicide Club and the philosophy of Warne.
 The urban exploration exploits of the club have inspired others, such as Julia Solis to explore on their own and document their discoveries.